dorindorin97/Trident-Network/frontend/README.md

 ### Multi-language Support

-The interface uses `react-i18next` with English and Portuguese translations built-in.
+The interface uses `react-i18next` with English, Portuguese and Spanish translations built-in.
 Use the language selector in the navbar to switch languages.
 The chosen language is saved in local storage.

+### Wallet Handling

+Private keys entered in the wallet page are stored only in memory and will be lost on refresh.

 ### Customizing Defaults